 In today’s context, it’s very important that we need to deploy the latest patches from 3rd party application vendors ASAP.

 In this post, I will cover the importance of 3rd Party application patching with SCCM.
 In this post, we will see how to reduce security threats with 3rd Party app patching via SCCM.

 A most common method used for 3rd party patching

-Most of the organizations are using SCCM to patch Windows devices.
+Most organizations are using SCCM to patch Windows devices.
 Following is the widely used method (as per my experience) to patch 3rd applications.
 Is this method agile?
-I don’t think so this process could take days of efforts by different teams in the organization.
+I don’t think so this process could take days of effort by different teams in the organization.
 A perfect example of the complexities of this approach is there in the following thread here.